WalkerTexas-coder/Instructor-Lectures/unit_3_react/creat-react-app.md

 Currently our App.js is a functional component.
 This is the new normal for react apps.
 Functional components are very simple as they are just a single function whose job is to return to us some JSX.

-We want our App.js to handle some more complex data management using OOP so we need to set up our App.js as a class component.
+We want our App.js to handle some more complex data management using OOP so we need to set up our App.js as a  component.

 ```javascript
 import React, { Component } from 'react'